 Address: 39-53 Campbell Parade, North Bondi NSW 2026

 17. Sydney Fish Market

 The epicentre of the seafood industry and fittingly, where you go if you want the freshest seafood in Sydney.
-Quantity and Quality is the name of the game when it comes to the Sydney Fish Market.
+Quantity and Quality is the name of the game when it comes to the 16 Most Romantic Restaurants in Sydney.
 There are many eateries to choose from at this location and you can be assured that all of their products are sustainably sourced.
 If inclined, why not check out the Seafood School.
 This institution has been established in 1989, offering visitors the opportunity for hands-on cooking experiences.
 Here you can learn how to prepare quality seafood dishes at home.

 Address: Pyrmont Bridge Road, Sydney NSW 2009

 Hours: Mon-Sun 7am-4pm

 Phone: (02) 9004 1100

 Everyone knows that fish and chips in Sydney are best enjoyed at the beach.
 So, if you want to discover one of the best fish and chips shops in Sydney and maximise the enjoyment of the experience, why not check out Seafood at the Beach.
 Head on over to Dee Why Beach where you can get quality fish and chips Northern Beaches residents are crazy about.
 They may not have a website, but who cares when your fish and chips are this good.
 The seafood salad comes highly recommended, as well as the renowned fish n chips of course.